 where \(\mu(s) = E(Z(s))\), the mean function, corresponds to the first-order structure and \(\epsilon(s)\), a zero-mean random error process, corresponds to the second-order structure.

 In the geostatistical model the mean function \(\mu(s)\) accounts for large-scale spatial variation, often referred to as global trend, and \(\epsilon(s)\) accounts for the small-scale spatial variation, also denoted as spatial dependence.
 In addition to capturing the small-scale spatial variation, the error process \(\epsilon(s)\) accounts for measurement error that may occur in the data collection process.
-As this measurement error component typically has no spatial structure we explicitly separate it from the spatially dependent component.
-Thus we may write the geostatistical model as
+Because measurement errors usually lack spatial structure, we explicitly separate them from the spatially dependent component.
+Thus, we may rewrite the geostatistical model as:

 \[Z(s) = \mu(s) + \eta(s) + \epsilon(s)\]

-where \(\eta(s)\) is the spatially dependent component and the spatially uncorrelated mean zero errors \(\epsilon(s)\) is the measurement error.
+where \(\eta(s)\) represents the spatially dependent component and \(\epsilon(s)\) represents the measurement error, which is spatially uncorrelated and has a mean of zero.
 Note that the processes \(\eta(s)\) and \(\epsilon(s)\) are independent.

-The error process \(\epsilon(s)\) is often referred to as a nugget effect.
-The terminology stems from mining applications, where the occurrence of gold nuggets shows substantial variability (see Gelfand at al. 2010).
+The error process \(\epsilon(s)\) is often referred to as the nugget effect.
+This term originates from mining applications, where the occurrence of gold nuggets shows substantial variability (see Gelfand at al. 2010).

 Citation